muafa7/http-from-tcp/README.md

 ## Components

-### TCP Listener
+### TCP Listener (`cmd/tcplistener`)

-Accepts connections and reads incoming data line-by-line to simulate how raw HTTP requests arrive over a socket.
+Accepts connections on `:42069`, feeds the raw `net.Conn` into the request parser, and prints the parsed request line, headers, and body.
+Useful for observing how a full HTTP/1.1 request arrives over a socket.

-### UDP Sender
+### UDP Sender (`cmd/udpsender`)

-A simple CLI tool to send messages over UDP for testing and experimentation.
+A simple CLI tool to send lines over UDP for experimentation.
+It shares the same port number as the TCP listener but is not part of the HTTP parsing path.

-### HTTP Request Parser
+### HTTP Request Parser (`internal/request` + `internal/headers`)

-Parses and validates HTTP/1.1 request lines, including method, path, and version.
+Incremental HTTP/1.1 request parser driven by a small state machine:

+1. Request line — method, request-target, `HTTP/1.1` only
+2. Headers — `\r\n`-delimited lines until blank line
+3. Body — `Content-Length` when present; otherwise empty body

+`RequestFromReader(io.Reader)` handles buffering and partial reads so parsing works when data arrives in arbitrary chunk sizes.

 ---